bushrascode/CKAD-Exercises/3-app-observability-and-maintenance/b. probes-and-health-checks.md

   restartPolicy: Always
 status: {}
 ```
-The pod's status changes to READY when the readiness probe succeeds
+The Pod's status changes to READY when the readiness probe succeeds

 </p>
 </details>

 <br/>

-**2. Create a pod using the equivalent/health_check_nginx image.
+**2. Create a Pod using the equivalent/health_check_nginx image.
 Implement a liveness probe that calls the /health-check endpoint using the HTTP GET method on port 80.
 The kubelet should wait 10 seconds before performing the first check, and then execute the check every 5 seconds.**

 <details><summary>Solution</summary>